Creature types

 Child

-A human entailed in middle childhood, likely 8-12 years of age.
-Physically weak, but rife with potential.
+A human in middle childhood, likely 8-12 years of age.
+Physically weak but rife with potential.

 human You have all the traits of Human.

-Underdeveloped Your Might and Fortitude are capped at level 2 and may not increase.
+Underdeveloped Your Might and Fortitude are capped at level 2.
 After choosing a sort with Base: Child, curtail your skills appropriately.
-For this reason, children are easily burdened and often lag behind.
+Children are easily burdened and often lag behind.

-Potential At the start of every session, you receives 5 bonus XP.
-Additionally, every month after the age of 12, you have a 1 in 4 chance of becoming an adolescent.
-This changes your sort to Human, removing the traits of Child.
+Potential At end of every session, receives 5 bonus XP.
+Every month after the age of 12, you have a 1 in 4 chance of becoming an adolescent.
+Your creature type changes to Human.

 Pup